 After a general discussion of the imagery in poems give out sample poems by ee cummings and ask students to highlight the imagery they see.
 Assess how well they are understanding the concept of imagery by asking each student to list one example of imagery they found and describe its impact on the overall poem.

 Continue the assessment process by asking students to first brainstorm three ideas for imagery and then use that imagery in a poem they create.
 The poem may be on any topic and may have any mood as long as appropriate for school.

-Students are usually delighted with the poems of ee cummings.
+Students are usually delighted with this artist’s poems.
 Discussing his creativity usually helps students build a much deeper appreciation of poetry and the use of imagery.

-Once they have read the poems of ee cummings, the poems they write are much more imaginative and unique.
+Once they have reading his work, the poems they write are much more imaginative and unique.